Merkoba/Meltdown/README.md

 Dialog buttons that respond to keyboard.

-View text and view json raw modes.
+View text and view JSON raw modes.

 Find across all open tabs.